-This is a brief rundown from this website’s producer and web app developer on the many factors that contribute to our collective interest in raw milk.
+This is a brief rundown from this website’s producer and web app developer on the many factors that contribute to our collective interest in direct-to-consumer access to raw milk.

 Fairness in food production